serenity-js/serenity-js/documentation/website/src/handbook/integration/upgrading-to-serenity-js-2.md

 - [`SerenityBDDReporter`](/modules/serenity-bdd/)
 - [`ArtifactArchiver`](/modules/core/class/src/stage/crew/artifact-archiver/ArtifactArchiver.ts~ArtifactArchiver.html)

-#### Migrating from Mocha to Jasmine
+#### Upgrading Mocha

-Serenity/JS 2.x does not support Mocha ([yet!](https://github.com/orgs/serenity-js/projects)).

-If you were using Mocha with your Serenity/JS 1.x test suite, you can easily switch to Jasmine since there are very few differences between the two runners, given that the responsibility for performing the assertions is now with [`@serenity-js/assertions`](/modules/assertions) rather than with the test runner itself.
+Serenity/JS 2.x uses Mocha version 8 or newer, which has slightly different configuration options than version 5 that Serenity/JS 1.x supported.

-Provided you have added a recent version of [`jasmine`](https://www.npmjs.com/package/jasmine) to you `package.json`, you can configure Protractor to use it as follows:
+Provided you have added a recent version of [`mocha`](https://www.npmjs.com/package/mocha) to you `package.json`, you can configure Protractor to use it as follows:

 ##### Before
 ```javascript